 Jerky comes in different types of chewiness.
 Jerky that is touted as “original” may be tougher and stringier than other types.
 Jerky is a long-lasting snack: each bite may take several minutes to chew before you can swallow it.

 Every brand is different, and the teriyaki flavored jerky from one company may be softer than the same flavor from another.
-Trial and error may be required to discover which jerkys have the chewiness you like best.
+Trial and error may be required to discover which jerky has the chewiness you like best.

 The physical texture of the jerky when you handle it is another important feature.
 Jerky is a finger food, so the texture makes a difference.